 To open the project, you will need to have the correct version of Unity installed.
 In our case, we will use Unity

-After it is installed succesfully, you can now select the new Unity version in the proper drop-down menu of the project in Unity Hub:
+Once the installation is complete, you can now select the new Unity version through the drop-down menu adjacent to the project name in Unity Hub:

 You can now open the Unity project to proceed to the next steps.

-Once signed in, you will be able to create an app and give it a name.
-Every app is given it's unique
+Once signed in, you can create an app and give it a name.
+Every app has its unique

 App ID.
 You will need to copy and paste this ID in the